 HISTORIC Revenue Sharing Agreement announced

-The BC First Nations Gaming Revenue Sharing Limited Partnership is being formed as part of an historic agreement announced as part of the February 19, 2019 BC provincial budget.
+The BC First Nations Gaming Revenue Sharing Limited Partnership has been formed as part of an historic agreement announced as part of the February 19, 2019 BC provincial budget.
 This agreement will redirect a portion of net provincial gaming revenues to BC First Nation communities.

 The agreement was negotiated by the First Nations Gaming Commission under the authority of the First Nations Leadership Council, as mandated through resolutions passed by the BC Assembly of First Nations, the First Nations Summit, and the Union of BC Indian Chiefs.